 Opening your heart and home to a foster dog is a very valuable and rewarding way to help a dog in need become and stay adoptable.
 Pit bulls, like any other breed, need lots of socializing, training, exercise, and love to stay emotionally stable.
 In a foster home, they can receive this care and attention and they are more likely to adjust to their forever homes with ease.
 Each dog taken into our program is evaluated for temperament and matched with a foster home that is best suited for that particular dogs needs.
 We always strives to put both foster homes and foster dogs in the best possible position to succeed and help make saving a life a fun and positive experience.
 Fosters also offer the invaluable benefit of be able to do an on-going behavior assessment.
 This allows us to address any behavior issues early on so that any problems can be addressed in training before a behavior escalates to becoming a problem.
 Often times we don’t know the full background of a dog’s history so the integration process is very important.
 Structure along with good leadership and good management, is what helps the pit bull become a breed ambassador.
 They are more likely to STAY in their new home after being fostered in a caring home committed to socialization, training, exercise, and love.

-- Crates, blankets, and toys will be provided by Guardian.
-We can also provide dog food if needed, but many fosters elect to feed the same food they feed their own dogs which is fine.
+None!
+Crates, blankets, medicine, food, and even toys can be provided by Guardian.
+We can provide dog food if needed, but many fosters elect to feed the same food they feed their own dogs which is fine.